Klondike with snow-capped trees and mountains - photo courtesy Richard Broadbent

 Honey is great for various different uses, some can be surprising!
 As a natural sweetener, honey makes a great substitute in recipes for sugar.
 Using this replacement in some recipes reduces up to half of the sugar a recipHoney massage bars made by Cox Honeyville e calls for.

-Cox Honeyland has recipes using honey – Click here to see them!
+Cox Honeyland has recipes using honey – View them here!

 Honey also has cosmetic benefits.
 “My dad would have us wash our faces with crystalized honey as kids.
 When honey crystalizes, it makes a great natural exfoliator”, Maleesa with Cox Honeyland told me.
 You can also use the beeswax to make your own lip balms, lotions, massage bars, and more.